maxh/maxheinritz.com/_posts/2022-08-14-backend-entry-point.md

 ## Entry point

-And the entry point itself is includes request-specific information about the method or endpoint under that root.
+The entry point itself includes the root and request-specific information about the method or endpoint.

 ```ts
 import { CtxEntryPointRoot } from "src/common/util/ctx/entry-point-root";